Knii Lante, Ras Kuuku And Kojo Kombolo To Set Accra Reggae Weekend In Motion

 The three-night, three-venue, weekend-long event that would be a monthly affair will be hosted by Roots and Soul, Dansoman on Friday, Champs Sports Bar and Grill in Paloma on Saturday and Bermuda Bar in Abelemkpe on Sunday.

-According to Kwasi Nyarko Ofei aka Root Eye, Director Reggae Department of MUSIGA, the line up has been inspired by the quest to put the best foot forward 'since massive energy would be needed to power the circuit that would establish reggae music as the new cool' he stated.
+According to Kwasi Nyarko Ofei aka Root Eye, Director Reggae Department of MUSIGA, who spoke to Ghanacreativearts.com , the line up has been inspired by the quest to put the best foot forward 'since massive energy would be needed to power the circuit that would establish reggae music as the new cool' he stated.
 Big Hills Band will back all three artistes throughout the mini tour of Accra.

 To make the concerts wholesome reggae parties, two-time Reggae DJ of the year award winner, King Lagazzi of Lagazzi Sounds International and Hitz 103.9FM and reggae and dancehall heavyweight, Selekta Fatt will warm up the venues with their unparalleled 'selekshans', from foundations to contemporary before the Big Hills Band mount the stages to power up the artistes.